zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 Specifically, our RabbitMQ cluster will use mirrored-queues, so that messages data and metadata is persisted to Portworx volumes, which also are replicated, to prevent messages from being lost.
 This provides multiple layers of redundancy.

-**Note:**</br>It should be understood that regardless of which storage solution is used, High Availability functionality we will strive for here, trades off a bit of performance, by necessity of disk-IO being in the critical path of message processing.
-Although messages can be handled only inside memory (which is much faster) for highest performance, reliability is  partly sacrificed/limited as memory is more finite resource than disk.

 ## Portworx-powered volume provisioning

 RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameters for volume-creation, which are later attached to the pods that will be created.